 If you are looking for a delicious puppy chow recipe without peanut butter, then Nutella puppy chow is the perfect snack mix!
-Not only are Nutella muddy buddies perfect for holidays, watching the game, or road trips, but all can enjoy this addicting gluten-free snack!
+Not only are Nutella muddy buddies perfect for holidays, watching the game, or road trips, but all can enjoy this crazy-delish gluten-free snack!

 My husband is freakishly powerless around this stuff.
 He can’t physically be in the vicinity without eating it till it’s gone or he’s going to vomit, whichever comes first.